sugaroidbot/sugaroid/docs/mdbook/src/memory.md

 ## Memory

 The Sugaroid bot has been designed to provide an acceptable answer and the author had been focusing on refining the response by the bot more and more better.
-However this has resulted in bad PEP practices and dis allocated memory modules.
+However this has resulted in bad PEP practices and disallocated memory modules.

 | Time | Memory \(KB\) | Memory \(MB\) |
 | :--- | :--- | :--- |